 Children's Museum of the East End

-At Pizza & Pajama Night, children enjoy an interactive storytelling of The Halloween Kid, arts and crafts, activities, and pizza.
-During the museum's annual Halloween Bash, there's plenty going on, including Halloween games, trick-or-treating, crafts, a costume contest, and more.
+At Pizza & Pajama Night on October 5, children enjoy an interactive storytelling of Room on the Broom, arts and crafts, activities, and pizza.
+During the museum's annual Halloween Bash on the 26th, there's plenty going on, including Halloween games, trick-or-treating, crafts, a costume contest, and more.
 Advance registration is required.

 Milleridge Halloween Village — Jericho

-An annual event, the Halloween Village at the Milleridge Inn features a haunted house, tarot readers, rides, face painting, a pumpkin patch, and more.
+An annual event, the Halloween Village at the Milleridge Inn features a haunted house, tarot readers, rides, face painting, a pumpkin patch, magic shows, fire eaters and more.
+Kids can even monkey around in the not-so-spooky graveyard.
+NOTE: Some attractions have a per-person fee.
 FREE

 Halloween and Psychic Fair — Huntington